riggsd/guano-py/doc/guano_specification.md

 to define an escape for encoding the literal string "\n" with a meaning apart from "newline".

+**TODO:** Binary field values should be encoded as Base64.
+However, Base64 enforces a maximum line length, and the GUANO metadata format thus far delimits fields by newline.
+Enforcing a short line length for potentially-large binary values would ease the development of reading implementations which must allocate memory to read in lines.
+What is the best way to support these multi-line, potentially large (perhaps megabytes in size for an embedded voice note, for example) binary values?

 Extra whitespace may be used when formatting field names and values; whitespace should be trimmed upon reading.
 This gives writing implementations freedom to optionally format the metadata upon writing for clarity or organization.
 This